 Yes, it’s that time of year when devotees of the all-consuming fall flavor go on overdrive searching for their next fix.
 Why all this rabid fandom for a little cinnamon, cloves and pumpkin?
 And how did it become the fall cult classic flavor to rival candy corn?

-Starbucks introduced the #PSL (as it is frequently hash tagged) 11 years ago.
+Starbucks introduced the #PSL (as it is frequently hash tagged) many years ago.
 As noted on SeattleMet.com,

-“Since the Pumpkin Spice latte’s inception 11 years ago, customers have ordered more than 200 million, each topped with whipped cream and a parting shake of spices.
+“Since the Pumpkin Spice latte’s inception … years ago, customers have ordered … million(s), each topped with whipped cream and a parting shake of spices.
 It arrives while the summer sun still beats down hot over most of the country, but a combination of masterful marketing and a fan base with the kind of obsession usually reserved for pop stars has transformed this drink into a national harbinger of fall.”

 In the case of this treat, its seasonality and limited appearance — similar to other mass market seasonal products like McRib, McDonalds imitation barbecue rib sandwich which pops up in markets from time to time — are what drive anticipation.
 In a word, rarity drives desire.